heykapil/eduardoboucas.github.io/_posts/2017-12-16-contact-form.md

 ## Final Words

+Any suitable changes/suggestions are welcome.
+Feel free to create an issue [here](//github.com/sirkapil/contact/issues).

 Whatever i've used in this contact form is freely available on internet for personal use.
-However , it is my _dharma_ to give credit to such amazing persons without whom it couldn't be possible.
+However , it is my _dharma_ to give credit to such amazing persons without whom it was not possible.

-You can also use any of above feature and modify accordingly.
+You can also use any of above things and modify accordingly.
+Don't forget to put credits section in your article.
+Mention credit to those who have made contributions to this work so that they receive the acknowledgement they deserve.

 That's all for today ! <!--end-->